open-contracting/standard/standard/docs/en/schema/identifiers.md

 ### Publisher namespace

-Earlier versions of this documentation imposed a stricter pattern on how internal identifiers should be combined with the ocid prefix, including a requirement for local namespaces.
-This requirement has been relaxed in practice and should be considered deprecated.
+Earlier versions of this documentation imposed a stricter pattern on how internal identifiers ought to be combined with the ocid prefix, including a requirement for local namespaces.
+This requirement has been relaxed in practice and can be considered deprecated.

 However, publishers are encouraged to consider whether there are any risks of clashes in local identifiers (e.g. the possibility that two parts of the publishing body might use the same identifier for different contracting processes) and to plan to mitigate this when establishing their own patterns to generate their `ocid`